-a.
 Students needing to apply for a deferred exam must present themselves at their Faculty Office.
-Such an application must be supported by a University of Alberta Medical Statement form in the case of incapacitating illness.
-The University of Alberta Medical Statement Form must be signed by the treating physician (e.g, a University of Alberta Health Centre physician, a student's own family physician, a walk-in clinic physician, or an emergency department physician) and indicate that the student was seen while ill or is under continuing care for a chronic illness.
+The application and supporting documentation pertaining to the absence must be presented to the Faculty within two working days following the scheduled date of the exam missed or as soon as the student is able, having regard to the circumstances underlying the absence.
+Where the cause is incapacitating illness, a student must present a University of Alberta Medical Statement Form.
+The University of Alberta Medical Statement Form must be completed and signed by the treating physician or recognized health care provider (e.g., a University of Alberta Health Centre physician, a student's own family physician, a walk-in clinic physician, an emergency department physician, a dentist, or a psychologist) and indicate that the student was ill on the date of the exam or is under continuing care for a chronic illness over a period of time that would prevent the student from writing the exam as scheduled.
 In other cases, including severe domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence.
-The application and the documentation pertaining to the absence must be presented to the Faculty within two working days following the scheduled date of the exam missed or as soon as the student is able, having regard to the circumstances underlying the absence.

 Note: The University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrar.ualberta. ca, and is available at the University Health Centre.
-It is important for students to be aware that Medical Statement Forms cannot be provided by the University Health Centre if they were not examined by a physician at the time of their illness.
+It is important for students to be aware that Medical Statement Forms cannot be provided by the University Health Centre if they were not examined by a UHC physician at the time of their illness.